Winners and losers in the Google-Motorola deal

 Phone makers that partner with Google for its Android software officially said they welcomed the deal.
 But some analysts questioned their sincerity because their efforts to promote Android would now benefit a director competitor.

-"Google is essentially granting most favored nation status on Motorola," said J. Gold Associates analyst and consultant Jack Gold.
+"Google is essentially granting most favoured nation status on Motorola," said J. Gold Associates analyst and consultant Jack Gold.

 MICROSOFT